 Avoid washing windows in direct sunlight, the glass may dry too fast and streak.

 Dust frequently to prevent more difficult cleaning.
 A wall brush attached to your vacuum’s extension wand can help you reach more easily.
 Be sure to take down pictures and clean behind them to prevent dark outlines.

 Use a protective wax on window sills to make dusting easier and quicker.

 When washing walls start from the bottom to prevent streaks from water running down the soiled surface.
 Test your cleaning method on an inconspicuous spot first, if you are unsure how to clean your walls.

 For water rings, rub a little liquid cleaning and polishing wax on the spot.
 If the ring doesn’t disappear put a dry cloth over it and press lightly with a warm, not hot, iron.
 Repeat until the ring is gone.

 A pair of white cotton mitts will double your dusting speed.
 Be sure to wash your mitts often.

 Furniture polish or wax brings out the beauty of your furniture.
-Pour a little on a clean cloth and rub into the surface.
+Pour a little on a clean cloth and rub it into the surface.
 Then polish lightly with a dry lint-free cloth.

 If your books smell musty, sprinkle baking soda on the pages and allow time to air out.

 When storing shoes and boots for the season, cover them with old pairs of socks.
 This will prevent dust and scuffing.